 - 2 scallions, sliced

-Heat the 1 tablespoon of oil in a large wok or skillet.
+- Heat the 1 tablespoon of oil in a large wok or skillet over medium heat.
 Add the chicken and cook for about 5 minutes, or until the chicken starts to brown and is no longer pink.
 Transfer chicken to a plate and set aside.

-Add the other 2 tablespoons of oil to the wok.
-Add the carrots, mushrooms, and red pepper; cook for a 2 - 4 minutes, until tender, while tossing around.
+- Add the other 2 tablespoons of oil to the wok.
+Add the garlic, ginger, carrots, mushrooms, and red pepper; cook for a 2 - 4 minutes, until tender, while tossing around.
 Stir in snow peas and bok choy and cook until the bok choy has wilted, about 2-3 minutes.

 * This post contains affiliate links, thank you for the support in keeping Mommy’s Home Cooking up and running!